 On August 24, 2021, the Company completed the purchase of all outstanding membership interests (the "Interests") of AGT from CRH Funding II PTE.
 LTD, a Singapore private limited corporation ("CRH") (the "Lucky Shot Transaction").
 AGT holds rights to the Lucky Shot Property.
 The Company agreed to purchase the Interests for a total purchase price of up to \$30 million.
-The purchase price includes an initial payment at closing of \$5 million (plus a working capital adjustment of \$0.1 million) in cash and a promissory note in the original principal amount of \$6.25 million, payable by the Company to CRH (the "Promissory Note"), with a maturity date of February 28, 2022 (the "Maturity Date").
+The purchase price includes an initial payment at closing of \$5 million (plus a working capital adjustment of \$0.1 million) in cash and a promissory note in the original principal amount of \$6.2 million, payable by the Company CRH (the "Promissory Note"), with a maturity date of February 28, 2022 (the "Maturity Date").
 The Promissory Note is secured by the Interests.
 If the Company completes an offering and obtains a listing of its shares on the NYSE American prior to the Maturity Date, the Company will pay the Promissory Note through the issuance to CRH of shares of the Company's common stock.
 The common stock will be valued at the per share price in the offering, if available, or (y) the per share price representing a 10% discount to the 30-day volume-weighted average share price as of the Maturity Date.
-If the public offering is not completed or the Company's common stock is not listed on the NYSE American on or before the Maturity Date, the Company will pay the Promissory Note in cash.
+In November 2021, the Company's common stock commenced listing on the NYSE American.
+In the event the Company does not complete public offering on or before the Maturity Date, the Company will pay the Promissory Note in cash.

 In addition to the cash at closing and the Promissory Note, the Company will be obligated to pay CRH additional consideration if production on the Lucky Shot Property meets two separate milestone payment thresholds.
-If the first threshold of (1) an aggregate "mineral resource" equal to 500,000 ounces of gold or (2) production and receipt by the Company of an aggregate of 30,000 ounces of gold (including any silver based on a 1:65 gold:silver ratio) is met, then the Company will pay CRH \$5 million in cash and \$3.75 million in newly issued shares of CORE common stock.
-If the second threshold of (1) an aggregate "mineral resource" equal to 1,000,000 ounces of gold or (2) production and receipt by the Company of an aggregate of 60,000 ounces of gold (including any silver based on a 1:65 gold:silver ratio) is met, then the Company will pay CRH \$5 million in newly issued shares of CORE common stock.
+If the first threshold of (1) an aggregate "mineral resource" equal to 500,000 ounces of gold or (2) production and receipt by the Company of an aggregate of 30,000 ounces of gold (including any silver based on a 1:65 golds:ilver ratio) is met, then the Company will pay CRH S5 million in cash and \$3.75 million in newly issued shares of CORE common stock.
+If the second threshold of (1) an aggregate "mineral resource" equal to 1,000,000 ounces of gold or (2) production and receipt by the Company of an aggregate of 60,000 ounces of gold (including any silver based on a 1:65 golds:ilver ratio) is met, then the Company will pay CRH S5 million in cash and \$5 million in newly issued shares of CORE common stock.
 If payable, the additional share consideration will be issued based on the 30-day volume weighted average price for each of the thirty trading days immediately prior to the satisfaction of the relevant production goal.

-The Company also agreed to make \$10,000,000 in expenditures during the 36-month period following closing toward the existence, location, quantity, quality or commercial value of mineral deposits in, under and upon the Lucky Shot Property.
+The Company also agreed to make \$10,000,000 in expenditures during the 36-month period following closing toward the existence, location, quantity, quality or commercial value of mineral deposits in, under and upon the Lucky Shot Property,